Ipstenu/varnish-http-purge/plugin/readme.txt

 = How do I configure my VCL? =

-This is a beyond this plugin question in a way, since I don't offer any Varnish Config help.
+This is a question beyond the support of plugin.
+I don't offer any Varnish Config help due to resources.
 I will say this, you absolutely must have PURGE set up in your VCL.
 This is still supported in Varnish v3, though may not be set up by default.
 Also, here are some links to other people who use this plugin and have made public their VCLs:

 * <a href="https://github.com/dreamhost/varnish-vcl-collection">DreamHost's Varnish VCL Collection</a>

 All of these VCLs work with this plugin.

 == Changelog ==

+= 3.4 =
+* Multisite support
+* Button in toolbar
+* Fix define message in debug mode
+* Better parsing for if you set the define in the DB or config.

+= 3.3.4 =
+* Rollback.
+Sorry.

+= 3.3.3 =
+* Per request of Jetpack team, added in a <code>wp_cache_flush()</code> call when manually purging.
+This should only impact server side PHP caches (APC, Memcached etc)

+= 3.3.2 =
+* Varnish IP was too persnickity in PHP 5.4 (added in an 'and if not null' check - props <a href="http://wordpress.org/support/topic/patch-a-little-patch-to-purge-on-comment-posting">colinleroy</a>)

 = 3.3.1 =
 * Language Pack fixing.